 How To Store Leftovers?

-Allow the leftover Halloumi Spiced Scrambled Eggs to cool to room temperature.
-Then, store in an airtight container in the fridge for up to 2 days.
+Let the dish cool to room temperature, then store in an airtight container in the fridge for up to 2 days.
+Reheat gently in a pan over low heat for best texture.
+Avoid microwaving, as it can make the eggs rubbery.

 Nutrition Facts